Epidemiology (MSc, PGDip and PGCert)

 How you study

 The study year for most modules runs from the beginning of October through to the June exams, while two modules run from the beginning of January through to assignment submission at the end of August.
-Tutorial support is available throughout this time.
-Students carrying out projects are assigned personal supervisors to support their project work which is mostly carried out between June and the end of September in their final year.
+The project work (MSc only) is carried out in the final year, with submission at the end of September.

 The support you receive